AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 };
 ```

-However, to configure your PWA Studio app for theming, you will need to add a lot more.
+However, to configure your PWA Studio app for theming, you need to add a lot more.
 Start by copying the following code block into your `tailwind.config.js` file.

 ```js
 // tailwind.config.js (PWA Studio)